Equality, Diversity and Inclusion

 Communicating | Responding | Coordinating |

-- Student EDI Forum and EDI Student Representatives at Management Board meetings, give students direct influence on CDT EDI policy and opportunities to deal with issues.
+- Student EDI forum (regular EDI catch-ups with the CDT team) and EDI student representatives at management board meetings, give students direct influence on CDT EDI policy and opportunities to deal with issues.

-- Actively spread awareness of EDI issues via monthly CDT Newsletter.
+- Actively spread awareness of EDI activities via monthly CDT newsletter and social media channels.

 |

-- The ‘Buddy Scheme’, an idea from CDT student Mickella Dawkins, matches current with new students, to ease stresses over beginning a PhD.
+- The ‘Buddy Scheme’, an idea from CDT student Mickella Dawkins, matches new students with current students, to ease stresses over beginning a PhD.

 |